SylviaWutche/Atliq-Stores-Supply-Chain-Analysis/README.md

 - Power query

 ## Data Modelling:
-Automatically derived relationships are adjusted to remove and replace unwanted relationships with the required.
+Automatically generated relationships are modified to eliminate undesirable connections and replace them with the necessary ones.

 Adjusted Model     |     Auto Model :------------:|:-----------:
 ![](ActualDataModel.png) | ![](DerivedDataModel.png)

-The data model is a snowflake schema
+The data model is a snowflake schema.
 There are 4-dimension tables and 2 fact tables.
-The dimensions table are joined to the fact table with a one to many and one to one relationships
+The dimensions table are joined to the fact table with a one to many and one to one relationships.

 ## Visualization
 The report comprises of 4 Pages